Top topics on this page:

 - $5.8 million for the family of a 1-year-old with cerebral palsy and microcephaly

-Statutes of limitations are laws that place time limits on how long you have to file a cerebral palsy lawsuit.
+Statutes of limitations are laws that limit how long you have to file a cerebral palsy lawsuit.
 Statutes of limitations vary by state, but an attorney can help you determine where and when to file a claim.
 Some states give as little as one year from the date of the injury to file your claim, so these cases are very time-sensitive.

 If you do not file your lawsuit within the statute of limitations, you may not be able to take any legal action at all.
-Working with an experienced attorney can ensure your claim is filed in a timely manner.
+Working with an experienced attorney can ensure your claim is filed promptly.

 How Do I File a Cerebral Palsy Lawsuit?

-The best way to file a cerebral palsy lawsuit is to work with a specialized lawyer.
+Working with a specialized lawyer is the best way to file a cerebral palsy lawsuit.
 These attorneys have the qualities needed to win your case.

 LawFirm.com can help.
 We can connect you with a cerebral palsy lawyer who has: